 The open spaces in the Park get a lot of picnic lovers on weekends who often bring enough food to share with the troops of Sykes Monkeys milling around this area.
-Some hawkers like to set up shop in this area, armed with snacks and other items of interest to visitors.
+Some hawkers operate in this area, armed with snacks and other items of interest to visitors.

-There is a bar and restaurant near the Nairobi City Council’s offices, providing a more conventional fare in this natural setting.
+There is a bar and restaurant near the Nairobi County offices, providing a more conventional fare in this natural setting.

 Not to be missed is the magnificent sculpture garden whose pieces include the Bird of Peace by Elkana Ongesa, at the Murumbi Memorial Park.

 The Park is situated in the Parklands area of Nairobi, and bounded by Limuru Rd to the west, Forest Rd to the south, Muranga Rd to the east, and the upmarket Muthaiga Estate to the north.